 Cycling, rollerblading, donkey riding

 If you want to explore the area, we can provide equipment for you: mountain bikes (electric or not), skates or even a donkey!
 There are 25 mountain bike routes in the area, varying in difficulty and length (6 to 45 km).
 Ask us for a tailor-made route.
 The Voie Verte, a flat route built on a former towpath and railway, running through Marcigny, runs from Paray-le-Monial to Montrond-les-Bains (140 km).
-The route is linked to other routes that allow you to cross all of Burgundy.
+The route is linked to other routes that allow you to cross all of France.

 Long before the Dukes made history in the 14th and 15th centuries, there were two monastic orders that dominated Christianity in Western Europe: the Cluniac and Cistercian Order.
 The monks turned out to be valuable builders, which means that from the year 1000 we can speak of a Burgundian Romanesque architectural style.
 As a result, Southern Burgundy is teeming with Romanesque architecture.
 Cluny, Paray-le-Monial, Charlieu: all of them are highlights of Romanesque architecture.